wolfpld/tracy/README.md

 ## Good practices

 - Remember to set thread names for proper identification of threads.
 You may use the functions exposed in the `tracy/common/TracySystem.hpp` header to do so.
-- Enable the MSVC String Pooling option (`/GF`) or the gcc counterpart, `-fmerge-constants`.
-This will reduce number of queries the server needs to perform to the client.
-Note that these options are enabled in optimized builds by default.

 ## Practical considerations